The Association of Facilitators (AoF)

 Our membership includes managers, leaders, development professionals, and consultants working with private, public, charity, and education bodies — in fact, anyone, in any industry, who leads groups and teams.
 This includes you if you are…

-• Working within an organisation as a change agent, group/team leader, manager, director or project manager.
+• Working within an organisation as a change agent, group/team leader, manager, director or project manager, and looking to strengthen your group facilitation skills

 • Embarking upon a career in facilitation or leadership

-Members and applicants are usually facilitating already (or about to be) and may:
+Members and course participants are usually facilitating already (or about to be) and may:

-• wish to learn about themselves in a group from high-quality input and feedback
+• wish to learn about themselves in a group environment from high-quality input and feedback

 • be feeling unequipped or deskilled by previous training/ experiences